Arístides Chavier Arévalo: Outstanding works

 Chavier composed many works for orchestra, band, piano and string instruments.
 Among Chavier Arévalo's highest achievements are Trío en mi bemol (Trio in B flat) for violin and cello, a Cuarteto en mi menor (Quartet in E minor) for two violins and a Quinteto en do menor (Quintet in C Minor).
 He also wrote Andante Cantabile Expresivo, the Obertura Puerto Rico for orchestra and Variaciones for the piano.

 Chavier authored a music theory book entitled Siluetas Musicales published by Imprenta El Día in 1926 and the essay El arte musical puertorriqueño: su desarrollo y evolución hasta el presente (Puerto Rican Musical Art: its development and evolution until the present), published in "El Libro de Puerto Rico" by El Libro Azul Publishing, San Juan (Ed.
 Eugenio Fernández y García) in 1923.
 This was in addition to numerous articles on musical subjects, as well as compositions for local artists of pieces considered in the musical framework known as modernism.

 Students

 Among Chavier Arévalo's students was Luis A. Ferré, a concert-level pianist who would later become governor of Puerto Rico.
-Arístides himself was a student of Gonzalo de J. Núñez (1850–1915), whose students include the internationally-known musicians and composers Juan Morel Campos and Manuel Gregorio Tavárez.
+Arístides himself was a student of Gonzalo de J. Núñez (1850–1915), whose students include the internationally known musicians and composers Juan Morel Campos and Manuel Gregorio Tavárez.
 Another pupil was Monserrate Ferrer.

 Death and legacy

-Arístides Chavier died in Ponce on 23 July 1942.
+Arístides Chavier died in San Juan, Puerto Rico on 23 July 1942.
+Was buried at San José Cemetery in San Juan.
 He left over 80 compositions to the cultural enrichment of Puerto Ricans.
 Among his best known creations are “América, marcha triunfal en si bemol” (America: Triumphant March in B flat), “Aires de ballet en la menor” (Airs of Ballet in A minor), “Quinteto en do menor, para dos violines y dos pianos” (Quintet in C minor for two violins and two pianos) and “Marcha fúnebre en do menor” (Funeral March in C minor).